-Refer to the suspension model engineering drawing to confirm dimensional requirements and available ride heights.
+Refer to the suspension model engineering drawing for detailed information on dimensional requirements; available ride height; and, the suspension system operating parameters.

 Installations can vary.
 Procedures should be adapted for different vehicles, as needed.

 - The Gross Axle Weight Rating (GAWR) is determined by the system component with the lowest load rating.
 Please consult with the tire, wheel, axle and brake manufacturers before installation to determine the GAWR. - If vehicle chassis modifications are required, consult with the vehicle manufacturer to ensure that such changes are permitted. - Welding or altering of suspension components is not permitted without the express written permission of Ridewell Suspensions.